Can You Go On Vacation While On Workers’ Compensation?

 Insurance companies take a variety of steps to identify acts of fraud.
 It’s not uncommon for insurers to hire investigators to monitor the actions of workers’ compensation claimants.
 They may also contact the staff of resorts or hotels where claimants are staying while on vacation, asking them to look out for and document any signs that a claimant isn’t actually injured.

+Can I go on vacation while on workers comp?
 It’s best not to plan a vacation while on workers’ compensation if you can wait to take a trip.
 Taking a vacation either immediately before or after going on workers’ compensation “raises a red flag” to insurance companies.